-This is sample shows how to use the NServiceBus Messaging Bridge instead of the deprecated SQL Server transport multi-instance mode.
+This sample shows how to use the NServiceBus Messaging Bridge instead of the deprecated SQL Server transport multi-instance mode.

 Prerequisites